settlemint/docs/docs/using-platform/6_add_smart_contract_sets/0_smart contracts.md

 If you need a fundamental explanation of what smart contracts are and how they work, we recommend contacting our team to join our Learn World Blockchain course.
 Our experts will guide you through the basics, ensuring you have a solid foundation before diving into development.
 For a practical guide, please visit [deploy foundry](/docs/using-platform/6_add_smart_contract_sets/3_deploy_with_foundry.md).

-## Overview of the Smart Contract Deployment Process on Settlemint
+## Overview of the Smart Contract Deployment Process on SettleMint

-The following is a high-level overview of smart contract development processes at Settlemint.
+The following is a high-level overview of smart contract development processes at SettleMint.

 ### 1. Deploying a Smart Contract Set